 - JALPAK (Same group as Japan Airlines)

-JR Pass online purchasing
+JR Pass online purchase from wholesalers and subcontractors

 Purchaing JR pass in Japan